Skip to Content

 What Colors Do Purple and Green Make In Acrylic Paint?

-In acrylics, purple and green make dark greyish shades: brown-grey, dark gray color or dark blue.
+In acrylics, purple and green make dark grey shades: brown-grey, dark gray color, or dark blue.

-I’ve used Liquitex, Mont Marte and Amsterdam acrylic paint in 1:1 ratio for this test:
+I’ve used Liquitex, Mont Marte, and Amsterdam acrylic paint in a 1:1 ratio for this test:

-• Dioxazine purple mixed with green light creates dark grey color
+• Dioxazine purple mixed with green light creates a dark grey color

-• Dioxazine purple mixed with dark green (Phthalo green) make dark blue-grey color
+• Dioxazine purple mixed with dark green (Phthalo green) makes a dark blue-grey color

-• Purple mixed with light green (Brilliant green) make dark brown-grey
+• Purple mixed with light green (Brilliant green) makes dark brown-grey

-• Mix green(Emerald) with purple to make dark blue color with grey undertone as well.
+• Mix green(Emerald) with purple to make a dark blue color with a grey undertone as well.

 What Colors Do Purple and Green Make In Acrylic Paint